Chief Justice Mogoeng Mogoeng to deliver keynote address at The Directors Event

 SA’s biggest board meeting announces keynote speaker for June 28 event

-SA’s chief justice, Mogoeng Mogoeng, will deliver the keynote address at the fifth edition of The Directors Event, presented in association with the annual Sunday Times Top 100 Companies Awards and supported by BCX.
+SA’s chief justice, Mogoeng Mogoeng, will deliver the keynote address at the fifth edition of The Directors Event, presented in association with the annual Sunday Times Top 100 Companies Awards in partnership with BCX.

 The Chairman’s Report will be delivered by Phuti Mahanyele-Dabengwa, the executive chairperson of Sigma Capital.